varyandeveloper/tic-tac-toe/README.md

 ## Run

-* In terminal run command ./run.sh file
+* In terminal run command ./run.sh
 * Open http://localhost:8100 in your browser